How to Break Any Revenue Plateau in 6 Weeks: The Constraint Shock Method for $40K–$100K Operators

 Execution for Positioning Shift

 Old positioning is archived.
-New positioning is live everywhere.
-No hybrid period.
-Clean break.
+New positioning goes live everywhere at once—no hybrid period, just a clean break.

 Execution for Delivery Shift